Do this one first

 If you like this lesson, check out free your hips in the seven best series.

 Use this lesson to calm the whole system as your timing and coordination improves.
 It’s simple and gentle so you can focus on the coordination through the spine.
-I love this lesson after a long day or when I just don’t want to think too hard and unwind contraction in the back.
+I love this lesson after a long day or when I just don’t want to think too hard and want to unwind contraction in the back.

 Throughout Feldenkrais, you will increase your skill in the four elements of movement: timing, speed, trajectory, and force.
 That means when, how fast, where, and with how much effort you move.
 You’ll see these elements in every lesson.